 Spring Semester students will take AVMT -11000 Aircraft Structures 1 (4 credit hours) where the focus of the course will be riveting and sheet metal repair, including aluminum, forming and layout and oxyacetylene welding operation.
 Corrosion and corrosion control are also studies.
 180 contact hours (60 lecture/120 lab).
 Students will need their own transportation to and from Lewis University.
-Meets requirements of 14 CFR 147.Students selected for enrollment in college-level courses must have appropriate academic qualifications which include: minimum 3.0 GPA, Algebra I and II with a grade of C or higher, Physics with a grade of C or higher, and a high level of motivation, and adequate time to devote to studying a college-level course.
+Meets requirements of 14 CFR 147.Students selected for enrollment in college-level courses must have appropriate academic qualifications which include: minimum 3.0 GPA, Algebra I and II with a grade of C or higher, and a high level of motivation, and adequate time to devote to studying a college-level course.